Phalcode/gamevault-docs/docs/server-docs/structure.md

 ## Mounting Multiple Game Volumes

-Modern games can be quite large, often requiring storage across multiple disks on the server side.
-GameVault, however, uses a single `/files` folder to access its games.
-How can you map multiple drives to your GameVault server while ensuring seamless operation?
+Modern games are often large enough to span multiple disks.
+GameVault still reads them through a single `/files` folder.
+This section shows how to map multiple drives into that structure.

 ### Using Docker